-Formatting: Displaying the right answer according to instructions Style and Documentation: Producing readable code with appropriate comments deadline per grace day.
-A student wishing to use a grace day must inform the instructor via e-mail before the normal deadline and make arrangements to turn the project in before the new deadline.
+Formatting: Displaying the right answer according to instructions Style and Documentation: Producing readable code with appropriate comments

-Late projects will not be accepted, with the following exception.
+Late assignments will not be accepted, with the following exception.
 Each student has 3 grace days.
-These grace days may be used together or separately to allow a 24-hour extension of the project
+These grace days may be used together or separately to allow a 24-hour extension of the assignment deadline per grace day.
+A student wishing to use a grace day must inform the instructor via e-mail before the normal deadline and make arrangements to turn the assignment in before the new deadline.